-Now there are a few dog breeds out there were we here at IndulgeYourPet feel compelled to warn folks to simply try to avoid.
-Now this could be cause they’re a “notoriously” unhealthy breed or perhaps they’re not good with children or in some cases it’s simply because they may be too LARGE of a dog for someone living in an apartment.
+Now, there are a few dog breeds that we here at IndulgeYourPet feel compelled to warn folks to try to avoid.
+Now, this could be cause they’re a “notoriously” unhealthy breed, or perhaps they’re not good with children, or in some cases, it’s simply because they may be too LARGE of a dog for someone living in an apartment.
+Whatever the case, we always try to give our readers a “fair warning” about “certain” dog breeds.

 This is why…